go-chassis/go-chassis/docs/getstarted/writing-rest.md

 	FormParameterKind
 ```

-### Automatically generate schema file in local directory
+### Automatically generate schema file
-The program will generate the schema file locally by default，If you want to define your own instead of automatically generating a schema，
+The program will generate the schema file locally by default,
+If you want to define your own instead of automatically generating a schema，
 You can modify the configuration '**noRefreshSchema: true**' in chassis.yaml

 ```yaml